 The principal advantages of having all applicants for a place at a single institute of vocational legal training are those of scale.
-The figures cited earlier75 show that any such institute would be a large one in terms of student numbers.
+The figures cited earlier72 show that any such institute would be a large one in terms of student numbers.

-- The institution could develop a suite of offerings, from which students would be able to select, according to the type of legal practice that they would wish to enter, such as (for example): - o financial, business and commercial laws; - public law, including constitutional law, administrative law, planning, criminal law and justice; - o family law, housing law, immigration law, social security law. - The teaching and instruction in the institution could focus solely on training for practise in one or other branch of the profession. - There is need and scope for an institute that focusses its research on aspects of vocational legal education, and legal professional organisation and practice, including legal ethics.
-The objectives of any such institute should therefore be framed in such a way as to include applied research and scholarship into legal practice and the development of vocational legal education. - Engagement of the local legal professions: We have made the point earlier that extensive use is made of the professions but that it is not easy to make comparisons across the three schools as to how this is done, or to make quality comparisons.
-It is clears from the interviews conducted by the consultants that there was a great deal of goodwill in both branches of the professions towards the educational enterprise.
-This could be further strengthened. - Students could be selected through a single, unified, admissions process, administered through an open process that deals with applications for admission entirely on the merits of the candidates. - Establishing such an Institute would potentially resolve some of the concerns that exist, rightly or wrongly,76 about the present system, including capacity for additional student numbers and consistency of processes and outcomes.
+- The institution could develop a suite of offerings, from which students would be able to select, according to the type of legal practice that they would wish to enter, such as (for example): - o financial, business and commercial laws; - public law, including constitutional law, administrative law, planning, criminal law and justice; - o family law, housing law, immigration law, social security law. - The teaching and instruction in the institution could focus separately on training for practise in one or other branch of the profession. - There is need and scope for an institute that focusses its research on aspects of vocational legal education, and legal professional organisation and practice, including legal ethics.
+The objectives of any such institute could therefore be framed in such a way as to include applied research and scholarship into legal practice and the development of vocational legal education.

-75 Figures extracted from the Annual Reports of the SCLET for 2013, 2014, 2015 show that the numbers for those years had been respectively 650 students, 650, 651 before a drop to 418 for the 2016 Report.
+72 Figures extracted from the Annual Reports of the SCLET for 2013, 2014, 2015 show that the numbers for those years had been respectively 650 students, then 651 before a drop to 418 for the 2016 Report.